 President & Founder, Swimming LA Swim School

 Matt learned to swim independently by the age of 2 in his hometown of Pittsburgh, Pennsylvania.
-He went on to become a 5-time state champion in high school in 3 events and eventually qualified and competed in the 2000 U.S. Olympic Trials in the 400 IM and 200 Breaststroke.
-Matt swam intercollegiately during his four years at Princeton University where he won two individual Ivy League titles and is a former university record holder.
+He went on to become a 5-time state champion in high school in 3 separate events and, in college, qualified and competed in the 2000 U.S. Olympic Team Trials in the 400 IM and 200 Breaststroke.
+Matt competed during his four years at Princeton University where he won two individual Ivy League titles and is a former University record holder in the 400 IM.

-Matt truly enjoys every day of work now and genuinely loves teaching his learn-to-swim classes.
+Matt genuinely loves teaching his baby and adult learn-to-swim classes.
 He values each student's background and appreciates families that understand the importance of early age swimming.
 Matt is passionate about water safety, educating parents, teaching new swimmers, and believes all swim schools should be up to date on the latest research in child development and early age swimming.
 There are many advantages of starting kids in the water early, but Matt is most fascinated by the Intellectual Benefits of Early Age Swimming.

 Matt taught his two boys how to swim independently before the age of 36 months utilizing the various methods he preaches in the Swimming LA curriculum.
 He encourages lots of time in the water and a healthy dose of showers in lieu of baths at home.